Television and film in New Jersey

+There is a long history of television and film in New Jersey, which is considered the birthplace of the American movie picture industry.
+The first film studio was Black Maria, erected by Thomas Edison in 1893 in West Orange, New Jersey.
+The second-oldest surviving U.S. motion picture to be copyrighted Fred Ott's Sneeze was filmed there.
+Edison filmed parts of The Great Train Robbery (1903 film) in New Jersey.
+In 1907, the first independent motion picture production company in the United States, the Centaur Film Company, was founded in Bayonne, New Jersey.
+The first drive-in theater was opened in Airport Circle Pennsauken, New Jersey in 1933.
+One of the first television broadcasts in the United States came from Passaic, New Jersey, in 1928, known as the 1928 DeForest Broadcasts, which were documented in the 1951 film Passaic: Birthplace of Television and the DuMont Story.

+Starting with the 2014–15 NBA season, Secaucus, New Jersey, became the official review headquarters of the NBA.
+All reviews of controversial calls and plays take place in the replay center.
+Eileen, Marty Supreme, and Happy Gilmore 2 were shot in New Jersey between 2021 and 2025.
+In 2024, New Jersey accounted for 556 productions filmed in the state, with in-state production reaching 833 million and the hiring of over 30,000 crew members.
+Netflix is building a massive studio in New Jersey on a 289-acre parcel, to be called Netflix Studios Fort Monmouth, spanning Eatontown, New Jersey and Oceanport, New Jersey.
+It will be the second-largest production complex owned by Netflix, with a planned opening as early as 2028.

 Film and television "firsts"

 The roots of the industry started in Newark with Hannibal Goodwin's patent of nitrocellulose film in 1887.
 Motion picture technology was invented by Thomas Edison, with early work done at his laboratory in West Orange.
 Edison's Black Maria, the world's first movie studio, is where the first motion picture to be copyrighted in the United States, Fred Ott's Sneeze, was shot.

 The Centaur Film Company of Bayonne was the first independent movie studio in the USA.
 America's first motion picture industry started in 1907 in Fort Lee and the first studio was constructed there in 1909.

 Alice Guy-Blaché, widely considered to be the world's first female film director, worked in the borough.
 Oscar Micheaux's film The Exile, the first African-American sound film, was filmed in Fort Lee along with many other Micheaux films.

 Fred Wesley Wentworth was commissioned in 1914 by Jacob Fabian to build the Regent in Paterson, one of the first theaters built exclusively for the exhibition of moving pictures.
 The nation's first drive-in theater opened at Airport Circle in 1933.

 DuMont Laboratories in Passaic, developed early sets and made the first broadcast to the private home, documented in Passaic: Birthplace of Television and the DuMont Story (1951).